Morava K-theory of orthogonal groups and motives of projective quadrics: Introduction

 \subsection{Acknowledgement}

+We would like to thank Alexey Ananyevskiy for his useful suggestions and the anonymous referee for a careful reading of the preliminary version of this article and for his valuable comments.

-The first-named and the third-named authors of the paper were supported by SPP 1786 "Homotopy theory and algebraic geometry" (DFG).
-The first-named author was also supported by Young Russian Mathematics award, by Ministry of Science and Higher Education of the Russian Federation, agreement No. 075-15-2019-1619, and by ``Native towns'', a social investment program of PJSC ``Gazprom Neft''.
-The results of Section 6 have been obtained under the support of the RSF grant No. 20-41-04401.
+The first-named author was supported by the DFG project AN 1545 ``Equivariant and weak orientations in the motivic homotopy theory''.
+The first-named and the second-named authors of the article were supported by the SPP 1786 ``Homotopy theory and algebraic geometry'' (DFG).
+The third-named author was supported by the BASIS foundation grant ``Young Russia Mathematics''.
+A part of this work was written when the second-named author was in St. Petersburg University supported by the BASIS foundation grants ``Young Russia Mathematics'' and the Ministry of Science and Higher Education of the Russian Federation, agreement No. 075–15–2022–287.

+The results of Section 4--5, 7 constitute the major part of the second author's Ph.
+D. Thesis~\cite[Chapter~I,\,II]{LavPhD}, however, the proofs in this paper are simplified and the exposition is clarified.